 Note: You may need to set boot options first.

-Step: 2 Now, in system recovery options or in troubleshooting options, click on command prompt.
+Step:2 Now, in system recovery options or in troubleshooting options, click on the command prompt.

 Now, type the following commands and press enter after each command.

-Now, remove installation drive first, then type ‘exit‘ command and then restart your Computer.
+Now, remove the installation drive first, then type the ‘exit‘ command, and then restart your computer.

-Master boot record (MBR) is kind of a boot sector stored in hard drive.
-It contains necessary codes to start the boot process.
-And, if your MBR is damaged then, you”ll not able to boot into Windows.
+Master boot record (MBR) is a kind of boot sector stored in a hard drive.
+It contains the necessary codes to start the boot process.
+And, if your MBR is damaged then, you”ll not be able to boot into Windows.
 You can fix MBR using Command Prompt.
-And, here are all steps, which you need to perform to fix “reboot and select proper device” error.
+And, here is all steps, which you need to perform to fix the “reboot and select proper device” error.

 1. Insert and boot from Windows Installation media or recovery USB.

-2. On install now screen, click on “repair your computer”.
+2. On the install now screen, click on “Repair your computer”.

 3. After that, go to troubleshoot > Command Prompt.

-4. When all operation gets finished, you can remove installation disc.
+4. When all operations get finished, you can remove the installation disc.

 You may get some errors while trying this solution.
-If you’re facing any error, feel free to comment.
+If you’re facing any errors, feel free to comment.